MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod4_Lab3_Segmentation.md

 9. After the run, you can see a new segment being created.
 Click on the segment to find the similarity scores, which range from 0.55 to 1(0.85-1 -> Very similar, 0.7-0.85 -> Similar, 0.55-0.7 -> Somewhat similar).
 You can also explore the similar customer records.

-## Optional - Suggested Segments
+## Exercise 2 - Get suggested Segments
 Use Suggested Segments to discover interesting segments based on a customer attribute or measure of interest.

-### Discover interesting segments based on a numeric customer attribute or measure of interest
+### Task 1 - Discover segments based on a numeric customer attribute or measure of interest

 1. Under the Segments section, click on the **Suggestions (preview)** tab.